CS179K-Summer23/cs179-project-marketme/README.md

 ## Communications 📡

 - Discord: (Our primary channel for daily communications, established on 7/31/2023)
-- Weekly Meetings: Every Friday via Zoom (Tentatively 6-9pm for an hour)
+- Weekly Meetings: Every Friday via Zoom (7 PM - 8 PM)

 ## Technology 📘

 Skills Required:

 - Proficiency in C++ programming language
-- Knowledge of ESP API and UPCitemdb API via HTTP request
+- Knowledge of UPCitemdb, Gmail API via cURL HTTP request
 - Familiarity with JSON library and file management
 - Understanding of encryption methods
 - Database knowledge acquired from the CS166 course or equivalent